 - a.
 Demanded TEPCO to take thorough preventive measures against heat stroke (4 June) - b.
 Demanded primary contractors to take thorough preventive measures against heat stroke (4 June) - c.
-Held instruction meetings for decommissioning contractors on legal compliance (4 times in total on 8 and 9 March) - d.
-Attended the "Committee on measures for industrial safety and health in the Fukushima Prefecture safety monitoring council on nuclear power plant decommissioning" (23 January and 7 June; held 4 times a year) - e.
-Attended the "On-site coordinating meeting for decommissioning and contaminated water" (6 February, 6 April, 6 June)
+Held instruction meetings for decommissioning contractors on legal compliance (4 times in total on 8 and 9 March and again 4 times in total on 28 and 29 August) - d.
+Attended the "Committee on measures for industrial safety and health in the Fukushima Prefecture safety monitoring council on nuclear power plant decommissioning" (23 January, 7 June and 16 November) - e.
+Attended the "On-site coordinating meeting for decommissioning and contaminated water" (6 February, 6 April, 6 June, 23 August, and 2 November)